preendata/preen/docs/documentation/integrations/file-formats/csv-format.md

 ---
-description: how to configure hypha to read CSV files.
+description: how to configure preen to read CSV files.
 ---

 # CSV Format

-Hypha supports the following options for CSV format.
+Preen supports the following options for CSV format.
 This is largely a wrapper on the [DuckDB CSV scan options](https://duckdb.org/docs/data/csv/overview.html#parameters).

 | Option               | Description                                          | Default Value |
 | -------------------- | ---------------------------------------------------- | ------------- |